LUMC/kPAL/doc/tutorial.rst

 different samples.
 They are randomly generated so have no biological relevance.

-.. note:: Download the data: :download:`tutorial.zip <tutorial.zip>`
+.. note:: Download the data: :download:`tutorial.zip <downloads/tutorial.zip>`

     Now unzip the file and go to the resulting directory::